Updated June, 2021

 What is The Difference Between a Director vs Manager?

-Before diving into the differences between managers and directors, it’s vital to understand where the two overlap.
+Before diving into the differences between a director vs manager, it’s vital to understand where the two overlap.
 A manager oversees employees.
 A director is a manager of managers.
 In a healthy organization, employees will typically require closer supervision than managers, giving directors more time and space to work on high-level tasks.
 Managers, conversely, may be expected to encourage, mentor, discipline and evaluate employees on a more frequent basis.
 These types of personnel-based skills can often be vital to a manager’s success but not necessarily required of a director.

 In most organizations, a manager is tasked with day-to-day concerns.
 For example, a manager may be more involved in overseeing employees and supervising the implementation of team or company-wide initiatives.
 If the company or division is a ship, the manager is the one with his hand on the wheel, keeping everyone on the right course.

 A director, however, is focused not simply on today’s implementation of corporate initiatives.
 This position is tasked, instead, with formulating what will be next on the company or division’s agenda.
 Rather than having his hand on the wheel of the ship, the director is charting the course to come before delivering instructions to the managers below him to carry out.
 In this case, director vs manager has to do with the strategic view of activities that one must take.

 Zoomed in vs bird’s eye view.